 - Put shrimp in a large bowl and sprinkle with sea salt and freshly ground pepper.

-- Heat a medium or large skillet (I use a 10.25” cast iron skillet) on medium heat and add 2 tablespoon garlic-infused olive oil.
+- Heat a medium or large skillet (I use a 10.25-inch cast iron skillet) on medium heat and add 2 tablespoons of garlic-infused olive oil.
 Once hot, add shrimp and sauté until bright pink, about 5 minutes, flipping shrimp halfway through.
 Remove shrimp to a plate and set aside.

 - Add 1 tablespoon of extra virgin olive oil to the same skillet and swirl to coat.
 Add the broccoli, cover and sauté until fork tender, about 5-7 minutes, stirring occasionally.
 If the pan gets too dry, either add a bit more oil or the juices from the resting shrimp.

 - Add the shrimp back to the skillet and remove from heat.
-Add the chimichurri sauce and stir until shrimp and broccoli are evenly coated.
+Add the low FODMAP chimichurri sauce and stir until shrimp and broccoli are evenly coated.

-- Serve the skillet on its own or on top of Instant Pot “Garlic” Mashed Potatoes (Paleo, Whole30, Low FODMAP), a baked potato (Paleo, Whole30, low FODMAP), white or brown rice (low FODMAP and gluten-free), cauliflower rice (Paleo, Whole30), or your preferred starch.
+- Serve the skillet on its own or on top of the low FODMAP option of my Instant Pot "Garlic" Mashed Potatoes (Paleo, Whole30, Low FODMAP), a baked potato (Paleo, Whole30, low FODMAP), white or brown rice (low FODMAP and gluten-free), cauliflower rice (Paleo, Whole30), or your preferred starch.